- 1 paper strip

 While this star is very simple to make, you may find it helpful to try it using scrap paper first to get a feel for how the star is formed.

-Tip: - instead of using a paper with an allover pattern, try stamping a single stamp into the center of the star.
-Use a small stamp and stamp the image before shaping the star.
+Instead of using a paper with an allover pattern, try stamping a single stamp into the center of the star.
+Using a small one, stamp the image before shaping the star.

 Make a Loop in the Paper

 The basic shape of the star is created by making a 'knot' out at one end of the strip of paper and flattening this to give a pentagon shape.
 To make the knot form a loop at one end of the strip of paper.